jamesmf/charLevelCNN/README.md

 But if instead you want to train a character-level model, pretraining isn't as easy.

-This repository attemps to solve that problem by using pretrained word embeddings as input to train a shallow character-level CNN that can then for the bottom layers of a deeper model.
+This repository attemps to solve that problem by using pretrained word embeddings as input to train a shallow character-level CNN that can then be used as the bottom layers of a deeper model.

 The model takes pairs of (word_vector_i, character_representation_j) from the w2v/ft/glove .vec file and predicts cosine similarity between words `i` and `j`.